 St George Real Estate Housing Market Conditions and Projections

 Today, some individuals anticipate the return of what they consider "normal" interest rates.
 However, this is where it becomes intriguing.
 The current interest rates are, in fact, the "normal".
 The 2-5% rates we enjoyed over the past several years were the anomaly.
 It's doubtful that we'll witness those low rates again.
-The past is shaping the present housing situation, with buyers hesitating in the hope of the return of the once elusive low-interest rates.
-Sellers are divided, with some reluctant to part with their advantageous rates.
+The past is shaping the present housing situation, with buyer reluctance in the hope of the return of low-interest rates.
+Sellers are divided, with some hesitant to part with their advantageous rates.
 Some sellers seek to sell at prices reminiscent of a year ago, which is unacceptable to current buyers.
 Consequently, the market has experienced a slowdown.

 Check out this graph.
 I pulled Greater St George, showing 2019 to the current (November 2023).
-It's interesting to note that we are quite similar today in active listing and Sold listings as we were back in 2019, with one exception...PRICES.
+It's interesting to note that we are quite similar today in "active" and "Sold" listings as we were back in 2019, with one exception...PRICES.
 Housing prices are still significantly higher today compared to 2019.
 It took 2 years for that anomaly to increase; I suspect the decline will happen quicker.

 The question arises: How do we restore affordability to the housing market?
 It won't come from local and state governments.
 While avoiding diving too deeply into politics, it's essential to recognize that relying on the government to fix affordability is not the solution.
 Injecting taxpayer money into housing incentives has historically failed to address the underlying problem.
 Instead, the market needs time to naturally correct itself.